 THE DREAMTIME FELLOWSHIP

-The Dreamtime Fellowship is now open to applications from Bristol-based artists who have graduated from a BA or MA Fine Art course from any institution within the last five years.
+Initiated with funding and support from established Bristol-based artist Luke Jerram, Spike Island announced this new fellowship opportunity in 2019 for a recent graduate artist living in Bristol.
+The opportunity is open to artists who have graduated from a BA or MA Fine Art course from any institution within the last five years.

 Each year Spike Island offers fellowships to promising graduates with the aim of supporting and encouraging artists in Bristol as they begin to develop their professional practices.Find out more